 Why Is Data Integrity Important?

 For most companies, compromised data is of no use.
-For example, if someone alters your sales data and there is no record of why the edit happened or who changed the file, there is no way of knowing whether you can trust that data.
+For instance, if someone alters your sales data without leaving a record of the edit or the person who made it, you cannot be certain whether the data is trustworthy.
 All the decisions you make based on that file will not come from reliable info, and you can easily make costly mistakes in terms of:

 - Predicting customer behavior.